 “Each person's biology is different but most gradually start to notice the effects of increased testosterone including, focus, strength, endurance, respiration and healthy libido.”

 1. I disagree with the claim “each person's biology is different.”
-We are all human and we all work pretty much the same way.
+Since we are all humans we all work pretty much the same way.

 How Much Does Mdrive Cost?